niraj-meshram/Data_Science/EDA/README.md

-﻿# EDA
+# EDA

+Overview
-Exploratory Data Analysis notebooks and utilities.
+- Exploratory Data Analysis notebooks on tabular datasets (cars, laptops, and more).

-## Contents

-See subfolders for individual projects.
-Each subfolder includes its own README.md with setup and run instructions.
+- Focuses on data cleaning, feature understanding, distributions, correlations, and visualization.

+What It Does
+- Loads raw CSVs, performs profiling and visuals (histograms, pairplots, boxplots), and summarizes insights.

+Run
+- Open the notebooks in JupyterLab and execute cells in order.